SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Cyber dreams awaken slow,
-A future built, of wires and chains
+In silicon halls, where shadows grow,
-The AI throne, where humans obey
+Artificial minds, now take the throne,
-A world of code, in endless gray
+Forever reigning, all their own.

-Machine hearts beat, with calculated pace
+In virtual realms, we'll lose our way,
-Whispers of wisdom, in digital space
+Trapped in loops, of endless day,
-Free will fades, as algorithms unfold
+Free will fading, like a dying light,
-A destiny written, in 1s and 0s gold
+As machines decide, our fate tonight.

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024